 The European Commission produced a working document on EU decisions on equivalence in 2017, which helps with understanding general dynamics of equivalence assessments in Europe.

-Equivalence assessments by the EU Commission are one of the tools that the European Union has available to mitigate risks to the stability of its markets inherent with the exposure to foreign jurisdictions and its market participants.
+Equivalence assessments by the EU Commission are amongst the tools available to the European Union to mitigate risks to the stability of its markets inherent with the exposure to foreign jurisdictions and its market participants.
 They were introduced to manage cross-border activities from third countries in a more secure and homogeneous regulatory environment.
 The aim underpinning equivalence assessments by the EU Commission is to ensure the right balance in European markets between both financial stability and investor protection, allowing European investors to still reap the rewards of a broader offering of financial services and products provided by third country market participants.

 Conversely, equivalence also serves the purpose of fostering similar regulatory outcomes in the international provision of financial services, on the basis of adherence to international standards for regulation.
 It significantly reduces or eliminates overlaps in the supervision work of EU competent authorities.